hyperspy/hyperspy-website/index.rst

     :octicon:`table;2em;sd-text-info` Named and Scaled Axes
     ^^^

-    Two families of named and scaled axes: *signal* and *navigation*.
+    Two families of named and scaled axes: *signal* and *navigation* with support for non-uniform axis.

   .. grid-item-card::

     :octicon:`zap;2em;sd-text-info` Performance
     ^^^

-    Built on top of NumPy, SciPy, matplotlib, dask and scikit-learn for high performance.
+    Built on top of NumPy, SciPy, Numba, Matplotlib, Dask and Scikit-learn for high performance and stability.

   .. grid-item-card::

     :octicon:`rocket;2em;sd-text-info` Ecosystem
     ^^^

-    Modular design for easy extensibility and fostering of ecosystem.
+    Domain-specific libraries and modular design for easy extensibility.

   .. grid-item-card::

-    :octicon:`people;2em;sd-text-info` Community driven
+    :octicon:`people;2em;sd-text-info` Community Driven
     ^^^

     Developed by and for Scientists.